maydavid/rtl-dab/README.md

 * Finally I found the motivation to work again on this project.
 The first steps will be to fix the synchronization algorithms

+#### 09/11/2014

+* Synchronization issues are fixed now.
+Syncing and tuning is working surprisingly well.
+There is still an issue with the first data symbol which is used for the FIC.
+The CRC of the first 4 FIGs is always wrong.
+Sounds like a simple mapping issue, however I was not able to find the problem.